4 questions to consider before furnishing your investment property

 While fully furnishing your rental property is a costly proposition, providing some well thought out extras can prove quite profitable.

-Storage is always at the top of a tenant’s wish list, so if bedrooms are lacking in wardrobe space consider installing built-ins (preferable and affordable) or providing freestanding robes.
-Is there enough workspace in kitchens and laundries?
+Storage is always at the top of a tenant’s wish list, so if bedrooms are lacking in wardrobe space consider installing built-ins or providing freestanding robes.
+Is there enough storage space in kitchens and laundries?
 Or could you incorporate some shelving?

 How to go about it

-If you decide to partially or fully furnish your rental property, here are some tips to minimise any associated risks and maximise returns.
+If you decide to partially or fully furnish your rental property, here are some tips that could minimise any associated risks and maximise returns:

 Be sensible with your budget and selections.
-Choose goods (and brands) that can be easily repaired, or with smaller parts that can be replaced.
+Choose goods (and brands) that can be easily repaired.

 Keep it neutral and use materials that are easy to clean.